Informed Dynamic Scheduling for QLDPC Codes: The Proposed sRBP for QLDPC codes

 The lower the value of $d_{v_j}-2w^1_{v_j}$ means the higher the ratio of the check nodes neighboring $v_j$ involving the given syndrome, which implies that the $j$th error position is likely belonging to $\text{supp}(\mathbf{e})$.
-Thus, we can obtain all candidate error positions by computing and sorting based on $d_{v_j}-2w^1_{v_j}$.
+Candidate error positions can thus be obtained by computing this metric for all $v_j$ and sorting in ascending order.
 A case is presented in Example \ref{ex:errorC}.